 This event was to be called Pets in the Park (or PIP for short).
 This event would foster co-operation between the three founding animal welfare organizations, related public and private sector businesses, individuals and organizations with the goal of building a better community for animals and people of Saskatoon.

 The first step was to pick a location that would allow central access to the event and be big enough to hold the future growth of the event.
 The Kiwanis Memorial Park was selected as the proposed site for its gorgeous views and pleasant atmosphere.
 Already a family destination during the winter months for the ice skating and a wonderful leisure area throughout the year, it seemed to be the perfect location.

-The first Pets in the Park day was embraced by the Saskatoon community with a welcome 2,000 visitors and raised almost $14,000.
+The first PIP day was embraced by the Saskatoon community with a welcome 2,000 visitors and raised almost $14,000.
 That day was a great learning experience for the PIP Committee and a great opportunity for so many people from diverse organizations and businesses to work together.

-The main goal of the Saskatoon Pets in the Park Inc. is to raise funds for the medical needs of homeless, sick and injured companion animals under the care of the three founding charities – New Hope Dog Rescue, Saskatoon SPCA and SCAT Street Cat Rescue.
+The main goal of the PIP is to raise funds for the medical needs of homeless, sick and injured companion animals under the care of the three founding charities: New Hope Dog Rescue, Saskatoon SPCA and SCAT Street Cat Rescue.

 The means to accomplish this goal is through a major family summertime fundraising event, including pets of course.
 PIP is that event.
 There are many added benefits to an event such as this:

 Each member of the committee recognizes, respects and accepts the mission statements of each other and actively seeks areas of commonality to promote and further the ultimate goal that we all strive for: a healthy and happy community for both animals and people in the city of Saskatoon.

 Join us in our campaign to provide an animal-friendly city and a healthy and happy community for us all.
 Volunteer or donate today!